ucphhpc/modi-helper-scripts/docs/sections/jobs/new.rst

         Usage: modi-new-job [OPTIONS] JOB_FILE

         Options:
+        -jr, --job-runner TEXT          The executable that is used to execute the container image if the --generate-container-
+                                        wrap is used.  [default: srun]
         -ja, --job-args TEXT            The list of arguments that should be passed to the `job-file`.
         -rd, --runtime-directory TEXT   The path to the runtime directory in which